 And this "Messiah" himself is revealed in the next Hebrew letter -- the letter "Vav"!

 The Revealing of the Messiah

 The Hebrew letter "Vav" has a numerical value of "6."
-As such, it represents "man," who was created on the sixth day of the week.
-"Six" also equals 4 + 2, which is the world (creation, mankind) plus the Logos, the Word or Shekinah Glory of YEHOVAH God -- and indeed, the Messiah was a MAN chosen and anointed and guided by the Shekinah Glory of YEHOVAH God!
+As such, it represents "Adamic man," who was created in the second chapter of Genesis.
+"Six" also equals 4 + 2, which is the Adamic world (creation, Adam) plus the Logos, the Word or Shekinah Glory of YEHOVAH God -- and indeed, the Messiah was a MAN chosen and anointed and guided by the Shekinah Glory of YEHOVAH God!

 Paul writes of this amazing truth in the book of Philippians:

 "Let this mind be in you, which was also in Christ Jesus: Who, being in the form of God, thought it not robbery to be equal with God: But made himself of no reputation, and took upon himself the form of a servant, and was made in the likeness of MEN: And being found in fashion like a MAN, he HUMBLED himself, and became obedient unto death, even the death of the cross.
 Wherefore God also hath highly exalted him, and given him a name which is above every name: That at the name of Jesus every knee should bow, of things in heaven, and things in earth, and things under the earth; and that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father" (Philippians 2:5-11).

 Many people believe the above passage indicates that Yeshua the Messiah was a "second god" in the Godhead and had pre-existed as such prior to his human birth.
 It is assumed that this passage says,